josephrhobbs/josephrhobbs.github.io/source/subjects/statistical-mechanics/lesson-2.md

 \[ E = \frac{1}{2m} (p_{1x}^2 + p_{1y}^2 + p_{1z}^2 + \cdots) \]

 and sum the momentum terms over every single particle in the box.
 Our phase space is no longer 3-dimensional... it's now \( 3N \) dimensional.
 But our original reasoning still holds... because we have a sum over squared terms, this equation represents a hypersphere in \( 3N \) dimensions with a radius of \( \sqrt{2mE} \).
 We can now use this handy equation to calculate the hypervolume contained inside a \( k \)-dimensional sphere.
+Here, we use the symbol \( \Gamma \) to represent [Euler's gamma function](https://en.wikipedia.org/wiki/Gamma_function).

 \[ V = \frac{\pi^{k/2}}{\Gamma(\frac{k}{2} + 1)} R^k \]